tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 I creeped over to the idol, on my tiptoes as if I didn’t want it to hear me approach, phone still in hand.
 It was remained inexplicably hot to the touch as I picked it up.
 For a moment, I regretted signing for the ominous delivery.
 At the same time, what was I supposed to do?
 Reject my father’s ashes?
 Even though we were estranged, that just felt wrong.

-As I better inspected the urn, though, my regret only became more intense.
+As I better inspected the urn, though, my regret only became more acute.

 First off, there was no lid or cap to the damn thing.
 I assumed there would be a cork on the bottom or something, but that surface was just as smooth as the rest of it.
 So how did the ashes get inside?